googlearchive/abelana-gcp/README.md

     * Create the project.

 1. Click on **Permissions**.
-  * Take note of the App Engine Service Account, you'll need that later.
+  * Take note of the App Engine Service Account.
+You'll need this later.

 1. Click on **Credentials**.
-You are going to need the following:
+You'll need the following:
   * Client ID for Android application
     * Please see [this page](https://developers.google.com/+/mobile/android/getting-started#step_1_enable_the_google_api), you
     only need step 1 #5.
-  * Client ID for web application
+  * Client ID for web application.
     * redirect URI's should include:
         * https://localhost/callback
         * https//<your-appengine-project>.appspot.com/gitkit